 Some of the studies examined the contribution of other mechanisms or the influence of environmental variables on the linkage between market orientation and organizational performance (Day and Wensley, 1988; Jaworski and Kohli, 1993; Slater and Narver, 1994; Verhees and Meulenberg, 2004).
 According to Narver and Slater (1994) the possibility of a moderating effect is consistent with a long tradition of support for the theory that environment moderates the effectiveness of organizational characteristics.
-This study did not find any mensity and technological turbulence, on the relationship between market orientation and mensity and technological turbulence, on the relationship between market orientation and mensity and performance.
+This study did not find any significance on the effects of environmental moderators -- market turbulence, competitive intensity and technological turbulence, on the relationship between market orientation and organizational performance.

-The state of seventy-two matched sets of suppliers, manufacturers and customers in the Netherlands.
+A study by Langerak (2001) used self-reports, customer reports and supplier reports to test the relationship between the manufacturer's market orientation and its business performance.
+He investigated the existence of potential gaps between what a supplier, manufacturer and customer perceive to be the extent of the manufacturer's market orientation.
+The researcher tested a sample of seventy-two matched sets of suppliers, manufacturers and customers in business markets in the Netherlands.
 Although, the results reveal that no market orientation gap exists between what manufacturers think of themselves and what customers think of them, the findings led to insights regarding the existence of an upstream market orientation gap.
 Also, the findings of the study suggest that management should realize that the positive effects of market orientation on business performance do not accrue immediately, because a change in the market oriented efforts take place slowly and is costly.